jordanpg/cardman/README.md

 # cardman
-TCG card generator and manager made with Ionic & React
+TCG card generator and manager made with Ionic, React, and Electron